 - Broken/loose tooth

-- Large crack or chip in the tooth
+- Large crack or chip in tooth

-- Damage to the soft tissues of your mouth
+- Damage to the soft tissues of your mouth (cheeks, gums, tongue)

 - Dull toothache

-- Lost filling, crown, bridge
+- Lost filling, dental crown, or bridge

-- A small chip or crack in the tooth
+- Small chip or crack in tooth

 - Food stuck between teeth